camarman/linux-command-line/README.md

     Secure Boot   [Disabled]
     USB Boot      [Enabled]

-> IMPORTANT: Disabling the secure boot is optional.
-However, it is kind of complicated to maintain Linux distributions where the secure boot is enabled.
-You might encounter many errors during updates/upgrades.
-The safest way is to disable the Secure Boot.
+> IMPORTANT: Disabling the Secure Boot is optional.
+However, it is kind of complicated to maintain Linux distributions where the Secure Boot is enabled.
+You might encounter many errors during the update/upgrade procedures.
+The safest way to use any Linux distribution (which includes Fedora) is to disable the Secure Boot.

 ### Fedora Media Writer (FMW)